welel/noted/README.md

 ## Installation

-1. [Install PostgreSQL](https://www.postgresql.org/download/) and create new database (or change database on SQLite in settings).
+1. [Install PostgreSQL](https://www.postgresql.org/download/) and create new database.

+    To use trigrams in PostgreSQL, you will need to install the `pg_trgm` extension first.
+Execute the following command from the shell to connect to your
+    database:
+    `psql [db_name]`
+    Then, execute the following command to install the `pg_trgm` extension:
+    `CREATE EXTENSION pg_trgm;`

 2. Clone repository.